KazmirFahrier/FPGA-Implementation-of-Smart-Water-Quality-Monitoring-System/README.md

 ### 1. Water Level Sensor

 - **Sensor Output Range:** 0 to 800
-- **Conversion:** The analog value is converted into a percentage by dividing the output by 800.
-- **Discretization:** Due to a shortage of available pins on the Arduino, we apply 10% discretization.
+- **Discretization:** Due to a shortage of available pins on the Arduino, we divide the sensor value by 80 to map the water level into 10 discrete levels (0 to 10), each representing 10% increments.
-  For example:
+  - For example:
-  - If the water level is 85%, it is interpreted as 80%.
+    - A sensor value of `680` → `680 / 80 = 8.5` → discretized to `8` (i.e., 80%)
-  - This value is then sent as a binary number (e.g., 8) to the FPGA.
+    - This value `8` is sent to the FPGA in 4-bit binary format (`1000`).
-- **Display:** The water level percentage is shown on a 7-segment display.
+- **Display:** The corresponding percentage (e.g., 80%) is shown on a 7-segment display.
 - **LED Indicator:**
-  - If the water level crosses 50%, the LED turns ON.
+  - If the water level is more than 50% (i.e., value > 4), the LED turns ON.
   - Otherwise, it remains OFF.

 ### 2. Carbon Monoxide Gas Sensor